Frequently Asked Questions

 We are always looking for students who are passionate about writing and working with/helping others.
 The Writing Center welcomes applicants from all academic, linguistic, and cultural backgrounds (so that means students from ALL majors, non-native English speakers, etc.).
 We prefer to hire first/second-year students since our training process takes about a full year, and that means juniors and seniors may not have enough time to train and develop as consultants.
 You don’t have to be a perfect ‘A’ student to apply, though that usually doesn’t hurt.
 Please give your faculty references enough time to write you a letter (two weeks is a good minimum).
 You can direct them to this site for more information.
 After applying, give us a few weeks to receive your reference letters, and then check-in with us via email to confirm that you’re still interested in the position (we get dozens of applications each semester for limited openings).

 ***If you’re interested in applying: we accept applications on a rolling basis.
-First, make sure you’ve had an appointment or two in the Writing Center so you know what it’s like to be a client here.
-Then, email three recent academic writing samples from any SJU courses to firstname.lastname@example.org, email@example.com, and firstname.lastname@example.org.
+First, make sure you’ve had two or more appointments in the Writing Center so you know what it’s like to be a client here.
+Then, email a cover letter (including your year, major, experiences in the Writing Center, why you want to work here, etc.) and three recent academic writing samples from any SJU courses to email@example.com, firstname.lastname@example.org, and email@example.com.
 Also have two SJU faculty members (who know you and your writing) email us as well.
 They can view the ‘FAQ For Faculty’ page for more info.
 You should also view the rest of this site to get an understanding of our center.
+Note: we typically don’t hire students with less than two years left at SJU since the initial training/development period in itself takes a full year.

 What types of appointments are there?